Mathnerd314/stroscot/docs/BuildSystem.rst

     OKey2 [label="Updated keystate"]
     }

-    "Traces" -> OKey [dir=back]
-    "Rule engine" -> "Traces" [color = "black:black:black"]
+    "Rule engine" -> "Trace database"
+    "Trace database" -> "Incremental rule engine" [dir=both]

-    IKey -> "Changes"
+    IKey -> "Changelist"
-    IKey2 -> "Changes"
+    IKey2 -> "Changelist"

-    {"Changes"; "Traces"} -> "Incremental rule engine"
+    "Changelist" -> "Incremental rule engine"
     "Incremental rule engine" -> OKey2
   }

-Broadly, a build system is an execution engine combined with logic for incremental computing.
-A clean build starts with inputs, which the execution engine uses to execute to completion to produce the set of outputs.
-For most builds, we also have reference to the previous runs of the engine.
-In the simplest case it is only the trace of the previous run that is available, but a caching build system with constructive traces ("build farm") can maintain many sets of traces in parallel and interpolate between them.
+Broadly, a build system is a set of rules intended to be run by an execution engine (rule engine) that has logic for incremental computing.
+We use the term "keystate" to refer to an arbitrary dataset consisting of keys and values; it may be files, a Web API, a database, or some observations of the system time or ``/dev/random``.
+A clean build consists of the rule engine using the input keystate to execute to completion to produce the output keystate.

 Logically, there is a clear separation between inputs and outputs.
-If the build system creates the data, it is an output, otherwise it's an input.
-If we modify a file during the build, e.g. a source code formatter tidying up, this is an input (the original file) and an output (the tidied file) indexed by the same key.
-We can always remove the confusion by backing up the input, running the build, moving the output to a different key, and restoring the input.

-If an input is overwritten before any data is read, then it is not actually used and the key is an output key.
-Detecting this in a filesystem tracer might be tricky.
+Inputs are consumed by the build system (e.g. system header files or ``/dev/random``), while outputs are produced by the build system (e.g. an executable, a private key).
+A source code formatter tidying up file during the build consists of an input (the original file) and an output (the tidied file) indexed by the same filename.
+In general the input keystate may not be accessible after the build.
+Note that a file that is overwritten before any data is read from it is not an input; but the existence of the file might be an input.

-If an output is modified or deleted, the clean build semantics dictates that it will be regenerated from the inputs.
-But a lot of the time we don't care about most of the outputs (intermediate files) so Stroscot includes damage handling logic to compute the minimal rebuild for the desired outputs.
+For incremental builds (builds that aren't clean), we also have reference to the previous runs of the engine, in the form of traces produced by the rule engine.
+In the simplest case it is only the trace of the previous run that is available, but a caching build system with constructive traces ("build farm") can maintain many sets of traces in parallel and interpolate between them, a trace database.
+And the incremental build itself produces a trace.

+Determining the input keystate for an incremental build is a bit tricky, because the output files from a clean build may become input files for the incremental build.
+Generally we don't want to mix in artifacts produced from previous builds.
+Hence we define the inputs of the incremental build as the inputs of the clean build plus any other files so long as those files are not the outputs of the clean build.
+But we may include some output files as well, as exceptions.

+Another issue is "time travel", a thunk reading a file from the previous build that hasn't yet been generated in this build.
+Cot supports a build cache, so this can be prevented by deleting all the build files before the build and then copying them back as needed.
+But this is more easily detected after-the-fact, particularly in the case of parallel builds.

 Design
 ======

-It's based on iThreads (:cite:`bhatotiaIThreadsThreadingLibrary2015`), which out of a few dozen incremental computation papers seemed the most appealing.
+The design is based on iThreads :cite:`bhatotiaIThreadsThreadingLibrary2015`, which out of a few dozen incremental computation papers seemed the most appealing.
 The approach supports arbitrary multithreaded shared-memory programs, and hence imposes no requirements on the overall flow of the build.
 Instead, it requires structuring the build into fine-grained units of computation called thunks.
 Thunks are the smallest addressable unit of execution and constrain the amount of re-use that an incremental build can achieve.
 A thunk reads and writes the shared memory as it pleases, so long as it avoids data races with other concurrently executing thunks, and then calls a synchronization operation.
 Synchronization operations enforce control dependencies and structure the flow of time in the program.
-Stroscot implements a sequencing operation based on Shake's concurrency support as well as acquire/release lock from the paper.
-It is relatively simple to add new concurrency operations so long as they are of type ``a -> IO ()``.
+It is relatively simple to add new concurrency operations so long as they are of type ``a -> IO ()``; the only constraint is that they are executed on every build and rebuild.

 Two thunks conflict if they access the same key, and at least one is a write.
 Data races are conflicting accesses not ordered by synchronization.
 To ensure that two conflicting ordinary operations do not happen simultaneously, they must be ordered by intervening synchronization operations.
 For example, one thunk could write a variable and then release a lock; other thunks must acquire the lock before accessing the variable, so that there is a locking operation intervening.
 If the build is not data race free it might  execution orders produce the same results.
 This is not checked thoroughly.

+If an output is modified or deleted, the clean build semantics dictates that it will be regenerated from the inputs.
+But a lot of the time we don't care about most of the outputs (intermediate files) so Cot includes damage handling logic to compute the minimal rebuild for the desired outputs.

 Thunk names
 ===========

 Thunk naming adds some complexity to the implementation of a build system, as the thunk names also affect the way computations can be re-used.
 From the implementation side there is no restriction on the names; they can be any sequence of bytes. iThreads uses a simple "thread # thunk #" scheme, which assumes a fixed number of long-running threads and invalidates all of the thunks in a thread after a modified thunk.
 A scheme similar to ``make`` uses filenames; for each file f there are two thunks "run f" and "exec f".
-The "run f" just does ``Sequence [subtargets,[exec f]]`` while "exec f" runs the commands that generate f.
+The "run f" just does ``Sequence [subtargets,["exec f"]]`` while "exec f" runs the commands that generate f.
 But with fine-grained dependency tracking we can track each command separately - we could use thunk names like "exec f step #" but this leads to invalidating later thunks.
 Using names like "exec f step cmd" requires a lot of boilerplate names to be written out.
 The ideal solution is probably some form of structural hashing.

 Also, in a dynamic build, a direct file action map like this is not always available, and so the naming scheme must be relaxed to allow dependencies on things that aren't files.
 For example, we may have one command that generates two files; so long as we use a consistent thunk name for this command there is no issue.
 For another example, we may have include headers that are picked up in a search path directory listing.
 To deal with this directly, we would need to introduce build logic into the search mechanism and run dependencies when seeing ``#include``.
 But a phase separation handles it fine with minimal changes - we generate the files first and then call the compiler, filling in the build dependencies from an output list of used headers.
 In this case we would need thunks for each phase.